bartlettroscoe/bssw.io/docs/pages/bssw/bssw_content_publishing.md

 ### Pre-publishing Checks
 * Finalize the category(ies), topic(s) and other parameters in metadata.
+* Add the `preview` label on the PR (so PR branch will merge to 'preview' branch)
-* Check on preview site to confirm overall display ("publish: preview" in metadata).
+* Check on preview site to confirm overall display ("Publish: preview" in metadata).
 * Change "publish: yes" in metadata before merging into master.

 {% include links.html %}